avi10malhotra/Stock-Exchange/README.md

  - Buy: Looks up the stock price and the user portfolio in **users**.
 This route also implements the commands responsible for storing user transactions in **finance.db**.
  - Index: Performs a lookup for each stock and returns a summary of the user porftilio, including user info, stocks owned, shares owned, stock price, and net balance.
  - Sell: Sells shares of stock and updates user's portfolio.
- - History: Returns all buy/sell transcations done by the user
+ - History: Returns all buy/sell transcations done by the user.
  - Password update: The "additional feature" of this problem set that allows a users to change their passwords.
 <br><br>
 Note that all of the aforementioned routes perform error checking and render apologies as needed.